okta/okta-auth-js/test/apps/app/README.md

 # test-app

 By default the app server runs at `http://localhost:8080`.
-The callback redirect URI is `http://localhost:8080/implicit/callback`
+The callback redirect URI is `http://localhost:8080/implicit/callback`. @okta/okta-auth-js/polyfill is included into app bundle via webpack `entry`.

 ## Commands